 Treat it as a statement piece

-I believe that whenever a big, slouchy knit is involved in an outfit, it deserves to be given center stage.
+I believe that whenever a big, slouchy sweater is involved in an outfit, it deserves to be given center stage.
 After all, it would be quite hard not to!

 And what’s the best way to take advantage of that?